Nodding Bur-Marigold

 Aster family (Asteraceae)

-Description: This native annual plant is ½–3' tall, branching sparingly.
-The central stem is glabrous and occasionally angular.
-The opposite leaves are up to 5" long and 1" across, although usually smaller in size.
-They are linear-oblong to lanceolate-ovate, serrated along the margins, and hairless.
-These leaves are neverClose-up of Flowerhead lobed nor pinnately compound.
-At the base, the pairs of opposite leaves clasp the stem and nearly surround it (i.e., they're connate), or they are sessile.
-The upper stems terminate in flowerheads about ½–1½" across.
-These flowerheads have a tendency to nod downward with age and the central head of disk florets becomes larger and more rounded.
-Each disk floret is yellow with 5 tiny lobes.
-There are about 8 ray florets surrounding the disk florets, but sometimes the flowerheads are without ray florets.
-The ray florets are variable in length, depending on the local ecotype.
-At the base of each flowerhead, there are both inner and outer bracts.
-The inner bracts are pale yellow, membranous along the margins, and rather broad, tapering to blunt tips.
+At the base of each flowerhead, there are both inner and outer bracts (phyllaries).
+The inner bracts are pale yellow, membranous along their margins, and rather broad, tapering to blunt tips.
 The outer bracts are green and oblong-linear.
-These latter bracts are about as long or longer than the ray florets, but they have a tendency to curl backward with age.
-There are about 6 outer bracts per flowerhead.
+These latter bracts are about as long or longer than the petaloid rays, but they have a tendency to curl backward with age.
+There are about 6-10 outer bracts per flowerhead.
 The blooming period occurs from late summer to early fall and lasts about 1-2 months for a colony of plants.
-Each achene is oblong, although broader and somewhat truncated at its apex, where there are usually 4 barbed awns.
+Each achene is oblongoid, although broader and somewhat truncated at its apex, where there are usually 4 barbed awns.
 The root system is shallow and branches frequently.
 This plant often forms colonies and spreads by reseeding itself; sometimes the lower portion of a stem will form rootlets at the leaf nodes when it lies against moist soil.
 Nodding Bur-Marigold is rather variable across its range.
+The leaves have a tendency to turn purple during the cool weather of autumn.

 Cultivation: The preference is full or partial sun, wet conditions, and mucky soil.
 Occasional flooding is readily tolerated, although this species is not an emergent aquatic.
 Sometimes the leaves succumb to powdery mildew during the fall.
 This plant is less tolerant of dry conditions than other Bidens spp.

-Range & Habitat: Nodding Bur-Marigold is common in central and northern Illinois, but occasional to absent in southern Illinois (see Distribution Map).
+Range & Habitat: The native Nodding Bur-Marigold is common in central and northern Illinois, but occasional to absent in southern Illinois (see Distribution Map).
 Habitats include swamps, bogs, seeps, marshes, edges of rivers and ponds, soggy meadows in floodplain areas, and ditches along roads and railroads.
 Nodding Bur-Marigold is often found in degraded wetlands, although it also occurs in higher quality wetlands.

-Faunal Associations: Plants with showier flowers attract an abundance of bees, wasps, butterflies, skippers, moths, and various kinds of flies.
-Bee visitors include honey bees, bumblebees, Miner bees, large Leaf-Cutting bees, and Plasterer bees.
-These insects suck nectar from the flowers; bees also collect pollen.
-The caterpillars of the butterfly Nathalis iole (Dainty Sulfur) feed on the foliage.
-The caterpillars of several species of moths also feed on Bidens spp., including Epiblema otiosana (Bidens Borer Moth), Cirrhophanus triangulifer (Goldenrod Stowaway), and Platysenta mobilis (Mobile Groundling).
 To a limited extent, the seeds of Bidens spp. are eaten by various kinds of birds, including the Mallard Duck, Swamp Sparrow, Purple Finch, and Common Redpoll (the latter during the winter).
 The foliage is occasionally eaten by the Cottontail Rabbit.
-The seeds of Bidens spp. are notorious for their ability to cling to the fur of animals or the clothing of humans, by which means they are distributed far and wide.
+The seeds of Bidens spp. are notorious for their ability to cling to the fur of animals, the feathers of birds, or the clothing of humans, by which means they are distributed far and wide.

 Return